IBM/event-automation/_connectors/kc-source-filepulse/index.md

 categories:
   - Storage
 ---
-FilePulse source connector parses, transforms and streams file, in any format, into Kafka topics.
-You can use this connector to read files from: local-filesystem, Amazon S3, Azure Storage and Google Cloud Storage.
+The FilePulse source connector parses, transforms, and streams files, in any format, into Kafka topics.
+You can use this connector to read files from a local-filesystem, Amazon S3, Azure Storage, and Google Cloud Storage.

 **Note:** IBM Support is only available for the connector when it is used with the Amazon Simple Storage Service (Amazon S3).